AM lina fi 10 mm

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger arising from small pieces of magnets are risky, when accidentally ingested, which is crucial in the context of child safety.
-Additionally, miniscule components of these magnets can be problematic in medical diagnosis after entering the body.
+- Possible danger associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of child safety.
+Additionally, small elements of these products can be problematic in medical diagnosis after entering the body.

 Magnetic fields can interfere with compasses and magnetometers used in aviation and maritime navigation, as well as internal compasses of smartphones and GPS devices.
 There are neodymium magnets in every smartphone, for example, in the microphone and speakers.